What goes into your favourite wine?

 You might not taste them, but these products are sometimes used in the wine production process.
 This means that, contrary to expectations, not all wines are suitable for vegetarians.
-In fact, Tesco found that only 50 percent of its own range was free from animal protein, while even fewer were vegan-friendly.
+Tesco found that only 50 per cent of its own range was free from animal protein, while even fewer were vegan-friendly.

 Finding vegetarian and vegan wine

 Whether you are vegetarian, pescatarian, vegan or you are just hosting a dinner party with specific dietary requirements, finding a suitable wine is possible.
 Why should anyone miss out on all the fun?

 Thankfully, there are plenty of common fining agents that are animal-friendly.
 Many wine manufacturers use bentonite clay, limestone and other vegetarian ingredients for fining.